bitrix24/b24restdocs/api-reference/outdated/rpa/fields/rpa-fields-set-settings.md

-# Set Full Visibility Settings for Fields rpa.fields.setSettings
+# Set Full Visibility Settings for rpa.fields.setSettings

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will add it soon.
+Some data may be missing here — we will complete it shortly.

 {% endnote %}